 We recommend using push notifications in cases where the user did not read the sent email and delivering the information using another communication channel.

-The recipients must be subscribed to the chatbot from which you will send them a message and also have an email address or phone number in the "Audience" of your chatbot.
+The recipients must be subscribed to the chatbot from which you will send them a message and also have an email address or phone number in the Audience tab of your chatbot.

 For example, you can create an automation exclusively for men or women.
 Set the filter to send messages to contacts living in a certain place of residence, then your automation will be received by the contacts living in the city of London, Los Angeles, New York, etc.

-Using the "Condition" element, you can build an automation flow based on the subscriber’s actions: opening or not opening an email, clicking on the link in the email or not clicking.
-With the "Clicks" condition, you can specify the link you need to monitor.
+Using the Condition element, you can build an automation flow based on the subscriber’s actions: opening or not opening an email, clicking on the link in the email or not clicking.
+Also, you can track student progress updates in the online course builder (EDU).

-Using the "Action" element, you can perform the following actions:
+With the Action element, you can do the following:

-Drag the "Action" element into the editor field, and select the action.
+Drag the Action element to your workspace, and select an action.